dimitarg/talks/sane-dbc/PITCHME.md

 ---
 ### Composition

-Compose DB operations with
+Principle of writing software
-- functions
+- compose functions into programs
-- Other DB operations

-- code reuse
-- deduplication
+- compose programs into larger programs

+This never works with side effects
-- does not work for side effects, but it does for descriptions of them!
+- But it does with descriptions of them

 +++
 ### Composition